Connections in Bases

 Pick a specific note when you want a stable lens, like:

-This is ideal for planning dashboards because the meaning of the score stays consistent over time.
+This is useful for planning dashboards because the meaning of the score stays consistent over time.

 Use the current note

-Choose Current/active file (dynamic) when you want the Base to behave like a custom Connections view:
+Choose Current/active file (dynamic) when you want the Base to update as your active note changes.

-Like other bases functions that use the this.file property, for the dynamic option to work the base must be open in the sidebar.
+Like other Bases functions that use the this.file property, the dynamic option works best when the Base is open in the sidebar.

 Use Connections functions in Bases formulas